 Cuttings can be taken in summer.
 Remove the bottom set of leaves and stick them in well-draining potting soil.
 If desired, you can dip the cut ends in rooting hormone first.
 Water thoroughly and place in a shady location.
 Cuttings should root within about a month or so, give or take, at which time you can transplant them or let them continue growing until the following spring and then replant elsewhere.

 Layering can also be done.
-Simply knick a long piece of stem with a knife and then bend it down to the ground, burying the wounded portion of the stem.
+Simply nick a long piece of stem with a knife and then bend it down to the ground, burying the wounded portion of the stem.
 Secure this in place with wire or a stone.
 Within about a month or two, new roots should form; however, it’s better to allow the stem to remain intact until spring and then remove it from the mother plant.
 You can then transplant your trumpet vine in its new location.

 Propagating Trumpet Vine Roots or Suckers

 Trumpet vine can be propagated by digging up the roots (suckers or shoots) as well and then replanting these in containers or other areas of the garden.
 This is normally done in late winter or early spring.
-Pieces of root should be about three to four inches long.
+Pieces of root should be about 3 to 4 inches long.
 Plant them just beneath the soil and keep them moist.
 Within a few weeks or a month, new growth should begin to develop.